vinicius-mattoso/vinicius-mattoso/README.md

 - 🌱 I’m currently finishing my Master in Mechanical Engineering at PUC-RIO;
 - 📂 My Masters is about reservoir simulation, and Inverse Problems;

-- 📚 I’m currently learning about Kalman Filter methods for my thesis;
+- 📚 I’m currently doing an MBA at the Applied Computational Intelligence Laboratory (ICA), to learn more about data and Artificial Intelligence;

 - 🚀 I'm currently learning a lot about artificial intelligence and programming;